ryan-roemer/backbone-testing/README.md

     $ git checkout tags/published-1.0

-This will all libraries, application code, and tests to the version that directly matches the book.
+This will switch all libraries, application code, and tests to the version that directly matches the book.

 #### Mocha-PhantomJS and PhantomJS